rutujads-1/Maven-Toys-Sales-Inventory-Analytics/README.md

 **Overall Pattern**

-Across all locations, Toys and Electronics drive the highest absolute profits.
+*Across all locations, Toys and Electronics drive the highest absolute profits*.

 Electronics consistently leads in profit margins, followed by Games.